I-vac/DevOps-2025/report/report.md

 2. **Small, safe releases** – Blue‑green eliminated rollbacks pains (no DB migrations during cycle).
 3. **Shared responsibility** – Ops knowledge spread across team → no gatekeepers.

+---
+Note: In order to provide a working application, we had to roll back to our sqlite version since the mysql version broke down last minute.
+The report still includes the MySQL setup, since that was the setup which is more scalable and faster.